 Eligibility Requirements

-• Enrolled in a NZ school
+• Enrolled in an NZ school

-• Language requirements: Japanese (beginner – intermediate)
+• Language requirements: Strongly recommended to study Japanese

 What's included in your experience